Autodesk’s 3ds Max is as popular as it is demanding on your hardware.

 Autodesk releases new versions of 3ds Max every year with numerous upgrades.
 While these hardly require any significant hardware changes, it is best to have an easily upgradable workstation to keep up with your competition.

-- Motherboard slots: You may wish to increase your amount of Memory or number of GPUs in the future, so select motherboard that will allow you to do so.
+Motherboard slots: You may wish to increase your amount of Memory or number of GPUs in the future, so select a motherboard that will allow you to do so.

 Building your own workstation